 One of my favorite memories from my childhood was playing Monopoly with my dad and sister.
 I remember spending a lot more time making side deals and selling insurance policies than actually rolling dice and moving around the board.
 Before we left Scotland to return to the United States, one of our friends gave us a British version of Monopoly with properties like Notting Hill, Hyde Park, and Heathrow Airport instead of the traditional properties named after locations in or around Atlantic City.
 The recommended age-range on the box is 8 years to adult.
 I thought the kids would really enjoy playing Monopoly, but I knew that I would have to simplify things a little.
+Here is how I simplified Monopoly to make it accessible to our three young children.

 The main simplification is to ignore the denominations completely.
 This gets around having to do any math (we’ll start doing math when Lily turns three).
 We just refer to the bank notes as “pieces of money.”
 Here is what we arranged: